alexbaldwin/alexbaldwin.com/source/blog/goldeneye.html.markdown

 image: http://image.jeuxvideo.com/images/64/g/o/goldeneye-007-nintendo-64-n64-016.jpg
 ---

-Growing up GoldenEye had a special place in my heart, it was the first game my parents wouldn't let me buy.
+GoldenEye 64 had a special place in my heart when I was growing up.
+It was the first game my parents wouldn't let me buy due to violent content.
 I saved up allowances and dug up couch treasures for months to taste the forbidden fruit.
 The effort turned into one of the pillars of my childhood experiences.
 I still vividly remember where to place the proximity mines on Temple to get crazy spawn point kill streaks against my little brother.
-15 years later, it's still inspiring me, but not for the proximity mines.
+Fifteen years later, it still inspires me, but not for the proximity mines.

 It's hard to imagine that this game almost didn't exist.
-Rare's studio head [Mark Betteridge](http://gamerant.com/rare-goldeneye-64-disaster-zak-39369/) was quoted as saying,
+The makers of GoldenEye, Rare, faced a lot of challenges.
+Rare's studio head said,

-> When Nintendo asked if we wanted to do it, we said, ‘well not really…we were trying to build our on IP, and film tie-ins meant a lot of ownership by the film company
+> “When Nintendo asked if we wanted to do it, we said, ‘well not really.’
+We were trying to build our own IP, and film tie-ins meant a lot of ownership by the film company.”

 The team faced insane amounts of adversity and uncertainty.
 Starting out, they didn't even know what the specs were for the new platform.
 [Wikipedia on the game's development](http://alexbaldw.in/Kb0a).